-The primary purpose of the data requested is for each UDC to provide its view of demand trends and to document the methods and data used to develop the forecast.
-Some data may also be used for developing the staff forecast.
-The Energy Commission does not require the use of specific forecasting methods.
+The primary purpose of the data requested is for each UDC to provide its view of demand trends and document the methods and data used to develop the forecast.
+Some data may also be used for developing the CEC staff forecast.
+The CEC does not require the use of specific forecasting methods.